dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 Let me run Karel, so we can see if he's feeling up to the challenge.
 So here he is.
 We'll start the program.
 There he goes.
 Notice what he's doing.
 He goes over every hurdle.
 If his front is blocked, he goes up and over.
 Here's one where you can see it.

 He goes all the way up until his right is clear.
 Then he moves and he comes all the way down until he hits the wall, and he keeps doing this.
 And if he does this eight times, he always ends up at the end because we know it's guaranteed to be nine avenues long.
 Uh huh?
-Student:[Inaudible]?
+Student: [Inaudible]?

-Instructor (Mehran Sahami):Yeah, good eye.
+Instructor (Mehran Sahami): Yeah, good eye.
 So you might say, "Hey, before when Karel turned right and he was making three right and left turns, what's going on now?"
 It's super Karel, baby.
 We're loving it.
 Super Karel not only knows the three turn lefts, just turn right, but he's like, "Hey, forget turn left, man.
 I'm just turning right."
 So he knows, or she knows, or it knows, or whatever, that amorphous form in the sky knows.

 Uh huh?

-Student:[Inaudible]?
+Student: [Inaudible]?

 Instructor (Mehran Sahami):Good question, because that's not the specification of the program, right.
 So one question you could ask is, like, "Hey when I bought my word processor, I bought my word processor to, like, write essay with.
 So how come when I got my word processor," and this is a valid question to ask, "Why didn't it come with all the essays I needed to write at Stanford?"
 Right?